-During the on-site phase of the audit, the Auditor reviewed thirty-three investigative files, which included twenty-one sexual abuse allegations.
-Each file contained a FDC Housing Preference Form which indicates the inmates housing preference selection after reporting an incident of sexual abuse.
+During the on-site phase of the audit, the Auditor reviewed twenty-eight sexual abuse allegations, each file contained a FDC Housing Preference Form which indicates the inmates housing preference selection after reporting an incident of sexual abuse.
 Inmates who report incidents of sexual abuse are offered the opportunity to select General Population housing assignment or can be placed into Protective Management pending the investigation; each form must be reviewed and signed by the inmate.
 The Housing Preference Form will then be forwarded to the Institution Classification Team (ICT) for final review and housing assignment.
-In the twenty-one sexual abuse investigative files reviewed by the Auditor, each file contained a completed Housing Preference Form with inmate signature and housing choice.
+In the seventeen sexual abuse investigative files reviewed by the Auditor, each file contained a completed Housing Preference Form with inmate signature and housing choice.
 All forms were completed timely and accurately and contained date and time, the inmate's selection for housing and reason for selection (General Population or Protective Management), the inmate's signature, the final housing assignment, and the justification for the housing placement designated by the Institution Classification Team members (with corresponding signatures).